MinNyiThatTant/SRS-Group-One/README.md

 <!-- 6.
 [Additional Functions](#additional-functions) -->

 ## System Overview <a name="system-overview"></a>
-A comprehensive student registration system built with Laravel framework that handles both new and returning student registrations with department management, course scheduling, and financial tracking.
+SRS built with Laravel framework that handles both new and old student registrations with department management, course management and class scheduling.

 ## Features <a name="features"></a>
 1. **Student Management**